Teichlab/scg_lib_structs/docs/source/multi/SHARE-seq.md

 | G12          | Round1/2/3_95 | GATGAATC |      GATTCATC      |
 | H12          | Round1/2/3_96 | GCCAAGAC |      GTCTTGGC      |

 Since during each ligation round, the same set of __Ligation Barcodes__ (96) are used.
 Therefore, the whitelist is basically the combination of those 96 barcodes themselves for three times: a total of __96 * 96 * 96 = 884736__ barcodes.
 Since the barcodes are sequenced as the `i7` index, which uses the bottom strand as the template, we should use the reverse complement to construct the whitelist.
 Again, if you are confused, check the [SHARE-seq GitHub page](https://teichlab.github.io/scg_lib_structs/methods_html/SHARE-seq.html).
-I have put the above table into a `csv` file so that you can donwload by [__click here__](https://teichlab.github.io/scg_lib_structs/data/share-seq_ligationBC.csv).
+I have put the above table into a `csv` file so that you can download by [__click here__](https://teichlab.github.io/scg_lib_structs/data/share-seq_ligationBC.csv).

 ```bash
 # download the ligation barcode file